george-pov/YTSkedy/docs/api/http/platforms.md

 - `200 OK` with the created platform.
 - `400 Bad Request` when the body is missing or not valid JSON.
 - `400 Bad Request` when `name` is empty or longer than 50 characters.
+- `400 Bad Request` when `referenceKey` is non-empty and is longer than 15 characters or contains any character other than ASCII letters, digits, or hyphen.
 - `400 Bad Request` when `type` is not a recognized platform type.
 - `400 Bad Request` when `publishSettings` is missing.
 - `400 Bad Request` for invalid YouTube settings: missing `credentials`,